Let’s first understand :

 leucine benefits the rebuilding of muscle tissues, skin and bones.

-The above is just an overview of the functioning of essential amino acids so that you can understand that if you indulge any of the above amino acids in providing energy, there will be chances of hampering of the vital functions they are actually needed for.
+The above is just an overview of the functioning of essential amino acids.
+So that you can understand that if you indulge any of the above amino acids in providing energy, there will be chances of hampering of the vital functions.

-These are 9 amino acids that can be made by body so you need not have to get them from your diet but if so, then it will be like cherry on the cake as body will not have to wait for these 9 amino acids to be produced internally.
-They will surprisingly be utilized by the body for muscle protein synthesis.
+Our body makes 9 essential amino acids.
+So you need not have to get them from your diet.
+But if so, then it will be like cherry on the cake as body will not depend on the internal production of these 9 amino acids.
+Body will utilize them for muscle protein synthesis.

 C – CYSTEINE